NFL Rumors: Cardinals Will Not Be Taking Kyler Murray With Top Pick, Interest May Have Been A Smoke Screen

-The Arizona Cardinals are rumored to be backing away from Oklahoma Sooners quarterback Kyler Murray, with a new report indicating that the team’s interest in taking the quarterback with the No. 1 overall pick may have just been a smoke screen.
+The Arizona Cardinals are rumored to be backing away from Oklahoma Sooners quarterback Kyler Murray, with a new report indicating that the team’s interest in taking the quarterback with the No. 1 overall pick may have just been a smokescreen.

 For weeks, rumors circulated that the Cardinals planned on using the top pick of the upcoming NFL Draft to select Murray, even though the Cardinals had just taken signal caller Josh Rosen in the first round last year.
 Rosen had shown some steady improvement in a moribund offense last year, so the idea that the Cardinals may already be moving on and trading Rosen came as a shock to many.